breatheco-de/exercise-starwars-data-modeling/README.md

 - What other tables do you think a blog like this might have?
 - What properties should go inside the user? or inside the Character or Favorite table?
 - What are the relationships between those tables?
-- Please add at least 4 models with all of its properties.
+- Please add at least 4 models with all of their properties.
 - Generate the `diagram.png` file at the end by running `$ python3 models.py` on the console.